Transport coefficients of nucleon neutron star cores for various nuclear interactions within the Brueckner-Hartree-Fock approach: Results and discussion

 For the shear viscosity problem, electromagnetic interaction do not affect the proton mean free path at any temperature, see Figures~\ref{fig:lh_xp015}b and \ref{fig:lh_nB035}b.
 Indeed, the matrices $\Lambda^\eta_N$ and $\Lambda^\eta_\mathrm{em}$ read

-Notice a different normalization in Equation~(\ref{eq:Lambda_eta_N}).
-Proton mean free path due to nuclear scattering is much smaller than corresponding lepton mean free paths, therefore protons can be treated as passive scatterers only when the lepton shear viscosity is calculated.
+Notice a different normalization in Equation~(\ref{eq:Lambda_eta_em}).
+Proton mean free path due to nuclear scattering is much smaller than corresponding lepton mean free paths, therefore when the lepton shear viscosity is calculated, protons can be treated as passive scatterers.
 The difference of temperature scaling for $\lambda^\eta_{\mathrm{em}}$ and $\lambda^\eta_N$ is modest, therefore this conclusion holds at any temperatures.
 According to Equation~(\ref{eq:Lambda_eta_N}) and Figures~\ref{fig:lh_xp015}b and \ref{fig:lh_nB035}b, $\left|{\lambda'}^{\eta}_{np}\right|^{-1}\lambda^\eta_p$ is always very small, so that the proton influence on the neutron mean free path calculation is negligible.
 The solution of the full system of equations in comparison to the simplified solution is also shown in Table~\ref{tab:kin035}.
 The relative proton contribution to the shear viscosity is much smaller than the relative proton contribution to the thermal conductivity since $\eta_p$ in Equation~\ref{eq:eta} is proportional to $x_p^{4/3}$, while $\kappa_p$ in Equation (\ref{eq:kappa}) is proportional to $x_p^{2/3}$.
 Therefore it is always an excellent approximation to neglect the proton contribution to the shear viscosity.

 The system of equations (\ref{eq:vareq}) corresponds to the simplest variational approximation to the full system of kinetic equations.
 In principle, for Fermi systems it is possible to construct exact solutions of these transport equations in form of the rapidly converging series \cite[e.g.,][]{FlowersItoh1979ApJ,Anderson1987,BaymPethick}.
 The closed expressions are obtained for the Fermi-liquid limit where the transition rates are energy-independent.
 Since the electromagnetic rates are energy-dependent due to the dynamical character of the plasma screening in the dominant interaction channel, it is not straightforward to obtain the exact solution for the full 4$\times$4 problem.
 However, the decoupling of the variational solutions discussed above allows on the same grounds to decouple the lepton and neutron sectors in the exact system of transport equations.
 In the lepton sector it turns out that the variational solution is a very good approximation to the exact solution \cite{ShterninYakovlev2007,ShterninYakovlev2008}.
 For the neutron transport coefficients, the calculations show that the correction to the shear viscosity coefficient do not exceed $5$\% and can be always neglected \cite{ShterninYakovlev2008,Shternin2013PhRvC,Shternin2017JPhCS}, while for the thermal conductivity this correction can be accounted for by including a factor $C_\kappa=1.2$ in Equation~(\ref{eq:kappa}) valid for all practical situations.